datacarpentry/stata-economics/_episodes/05-programming.md

 - "Add commands to a .do file."
 - "Run .do files _en bloc_, not by parts."
 - "Check what directory you are running .do files from."
-- "Write expressive variable names."
-- "Comment the why, not the what."
 ---

 ## Running .do files